PTsolvers/Julia-HPC-Scales/README.md

 ![model setup](docs/model_setup.png)

-Although on the vanilla side, this problem presents several challenges to be solved efficiently.
-We will need to achieve:
+Despite looking simple, this problem presents several challenges to be solved efficiently.
+We will need to:
-- an efficient steady-state solve of an elliptic equation
+- efficiently solve an elliptic equation for the pressure
 - handle source terms
 - handle spatially variable material parameters

-> :bulb: For practical purpose, we will work in 2D, however everything we will develop today is readily extensible to 3D.
+> :bulb: For practical purposes, we will work in 2D, however everything we will develop today is readily extensible to 3D.

 The corresponding system of equation reads: